spikebrehm/isomorphic-tutorial/README.md

     $ which node
     /usr/local/bin/node

-If it is installed, make sure it's at least version 0.8.x, and preferably 0.10.x.
+If it is installed, make sure it's >= 0.10.x.

     $ node --version
     v0.10.33